-Vehicles are just getting more and more expensive in the US.
-In 2015, the average sales price of a new car rose to $33,560, more than 2.5%.
+Vehicles are just getting more and more costly in the US.
+In 2019, the average sales price of a new car rose to over $37,000.
 Used car prices saw a similar uptick, jumping up to just over $20,000.

 As car prices continue to climb, it’s more important than ever to arm yourself with smart negotiation tactics before your next purchase.
 Whether you plan on paying in cash or financing your vehicle, there are several ways to prepare yourself for the dealership.

 We’ve uncovered three common, yet alarmingly effective, pressure tactics used by car salesmen to not only seal the deal but jack up the price as much as possible.

 Don’t let yourself be taken advantage of when you buying a car.
 Find out what you can expect from car salesmen and how you can deflect their tactics to pay a fair, uninflated price.

 1. Emotional Hijacking

 Car salesmen use this tactic in a number of ways, and it all begins in the showroom.
 When you are ready to take a vehicle for a test drive, the car dealer’s first priority is to get you to want the car.

 They do this by helping you get comfortable, adjusting all the settings for you, and helping you imagine driving that car in your everyday life.
 You’re likely to get excited because you recognize the potential benefits of having the car: better mileage, fewer trips to the mechanic, or even just looking great in your new ride.